BigETI/NoLifeNoCry/README.md

 # How to use

+First of all make sure that all of the mentioned tools have been instealled on your machine.

 Create a fork from https://github.com/BigETI/BA3GameProgrammingTemplate

 Before you use Conan, make sure that the remote https://api.bintray.com/conan/bincrafters/public-conan is added to your Conan installation.